 Such word vectors (and token vectors in general) are simple to learn, are easy to use, and can radically improve the performance of machine learning applications.
 This word-vector preprocessing used to be the standard procedure for most natural-language processing applications until the rise of contextual word vectors, which will be presented in the next section.

-The main limitation of word vectors as presented earlier is that they are not context dependant.
+The main limitation of word vectors as presented earlier is that they are not context dependent.
 Most words have a different grammatical function or a different meaning depending on their context.
 For example, the word “Amazon” can refer to a river, a company, or a mythical nation of female warriors; it could probably refer to other things as well.
 These ambiguities are one of the main problems of natural-language understanding, and traditional word vectors do not solve this for us.

 In order to capture the meaning of a text, one solution is to embed a complete sentence instead of a single word, which means transforming each sentence into a fixed-size numeric vector.
 While intuitive, this approach is (currently) not favored, one reason being that sentence lengths can vary so a fixed-size solution is not ideal.